Where To Do Fall Stuff Within 90 Minutes Of NYCGet over it, everyone likes pumpkins and fresh air.

 The Great Jack O'Lantern Blaze

 If you can’t decide whether walking through thousands of hand-carved jack-o'-lanterns on a chilly October night sounds like peak fun or a tourist trap, let us break it down for you: it’s both.
-Yes, the Great Jack O’ Lantern Blaze can get crowded, but that’s because it’s really, really cool.
+Yes, the Great Jack O’ Lantern Blaze can get crowded, but that’s because it’s a really good time.
 They have locations in Long Island and the Hudson Valley, and since the event is so popular, you can go any night of the week.
-We highly recommend finding a way to get there on a weeknight, when you’re almost guaranteed to have a more pleasant time.
-Tickets start at $24 per person.
-This event almost always sells out, so you should buy them online at least a week before you plan to go.
+If you can, find a way to get there on a weeknight, when you’re almost guaranteed to have a more pleasant time.
+Tickets start at $24 per person and this event almost always sells out, so you should buy them online at least a week before you plan to go.

 Manitoga/The Russel Wright Design Center

-Just down the road from Breakneck RIdge is Manitoga, a stunning example of midcentury modern architecture plopped in the middle of a 75-acre “woodland garden.”
+Just down the road from Breakneck Ridge is Manitoga, a stunning example of midcentury modern architecture plopped in the middle of a 75-acre “woodland garden.”
 You can park in the lot and hike around the property for free, which is a totally nice way to spend a fall afternoon.
-If you plan ahead, you should try to score tickets for a tour of the house.
-The basic tour starts at $30 per person and is offered four times a day Friday-Monday, but there are a number of other special experiences worth checking out.
+If you've planned ahead, try to score tickets for a tour of the house.
+The basic tour starts at $30 per person and is offered four times a day, Friday-Monday, but there are a number of other special experiences worth checking out.

-If you suspect that slingshotting a pumpkin as hard as you can will make you feel just a tiny bit better, you’re right.
+If you suspect that slingshotting a pumpkin as hard as you can will make you feel just a tiny bit better about the coming winter, you’re right.
 In addition to hurling pumpkins, this Staten Island farm has corn mazes, pumpkin carving tutorials, farm stands, and general pumpkin patchery.
-Decker Farms runs their fall programming every Saturday and Sunday in October, and you can purchase a timed ticket online for $9 per person.
+Decker Farms runs their fall programming every Saturday and Sunday in October, and you can purchase a timed ticket online for $10 per person.